bleeld/think-jwt/README.md

 # think-jwt
-thinkphp authorize for php all version
+thinkphp authorize for php ≥7.0